Fir: Etymology

 The English name "fir" derives from the Old Norse fyri or the Old Danish fyr.
 The generic name Abies is the Latin for "fir".

 Description

 Fir trees are tall, often 40–60 metres and sometimes approaching 100 metres high, usually with a single straight trunk.
 The crown starts conical, but becomes more varied in shape with age.
 The primary branches are arranged in whorls around the trunk.

 Leaves

-Firs have needle-like leaves, arranged spirally but often appearing to be in two or more rows on opposite sides of the twigs.
+Firs have needle-like evergreen leaves, arranged spirally but often appearing to be in two or more rows on opposite sides of the twigs.
 The base of each leaf is round and attached to a small pit in the twig.
 Each leaf is normally twisted at its base so that the side with stomata faces downwards.
 In the upper crown on cone-bearing branches, the leaves are shorter, curved, and sometimes sharp.

 A. alba – the underside of leaves have two whitish strips formed by wax-covered stomatal bands, while their bases are shaped like suction cups.